-172Sachs BP, Kobelin C, Castro MA, et al. The risks of lowering the cesarean-delivery rate.
+Sachs BP, Kobelin C, Castro MA, et al. The risks of lowering the cesarean-delivery rate.
 N Engl J Med 1999;340(1):54-7.

-173Healthy People 2010.
+Healthy People 2010.
 Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services.
+Accrediation of Healthcare Organizations (JCAHO) measure for Cesarean Delivery.
+Note that this indicator does not specifically exclude abortion procedures as the JCAHO measure does, although most abortion patients would not be included in the denominator.

-Vaginal Birth After Cesarean Rate
+Vaginal Birth After Cesarean Rate, Uncomplicated (IQI 22)

-The policy of recommending vaginal birth after Cesarean section (VBAC) represents to some degree a matter of opinion on the relative risks and benefits of a trial of labor in patients with previous Cesarean section.
+The policy of recommending vaginal birth after Cesarean delivery (VBAC) represents to some degree a matter of opinion on the relative risks and benefits of a trial of labor in patients with previous Cesarean delivery.